Caikun-Peng/UNSW_8621_TELE/PHTN4661/doc/Tutorials_reference_answers_generated_by_ChatGPT.md

 1. What are usual material properties of main concerns for planar optical waveguides?
 Why?

-    Material properties of concern for planar optical waveguides include refractive **index, absorption loss, scattering loss, and environmental stability**. </br>
+    Material properties of concern for planar optical waveguides include refractive **index, absorption loss, scattering loss, and environmental stability**.
     These properties are crucial for efficient light confinement and propagation in the waveguide.

 2. What are usual material properties of main concerns for optical fibres?
 Why?

-    Material properties of concern for optical fibres include refractive **index, attenuation, dispersion, and mechanical strength**. </br>
+    Material properties of concern for optical fibres include refractive **index, attenuation, dispersion, and mechanical strength**.
     These properties affect the fibre's performance in transmitting light over long distances with minimal loss and distortion.

 3. What are typical materials used for planar optical waveguides?
 What are their main differences?

-    Typical materials used for planar optical waveguides include **silica (SiO2), silicon (Si), and various polymers**. </br>
+    Typical materials used for planar optical waveguides include **silica (SiO2), silicon (Si), and various polymers**.
     The main differences among these materials are their refractive indices, optical loss characteristics, and compatibility with other fabrication processes.

 4. What are typical materials used for optical fibres?
 What are their main differences?

-    Typical materials used for optical fibres include **silica-based glasses for the core and cladding, with dopants such as germanium or phosphorus to modify the refractive index**. </br>
+    Typical materials used for optical fibres include **silica-based glasses for the core and cladding, with dopants such as germanium or phosphorus to modify the refractive index**.
     The main differences are in the specific composition and resulting optical properties.

 5. What are main contributing processes or factors to optical attenuation in optical waveguides and fibres?

-    Main contributing factors to optical attenuation in waveguides and fibres include **absorption, scattering, and radiation losses**. </br>
+    Main contributing factors to optical attenuation in waveguides and fibres include **absorption, scattering, and radiation losses**.
     These factors can be influenced by **the material composition, fabrication process, and environmental conditions**.

 6. What are typical light scatterings in optical materials?

-    Typical light scatterings in optical materials include **Rayleigh scattering, Mie scattering, and Brillouin scattering**. </br>
+    Typical light scatterings in optical materials include **Rayleigh scattering, Mie scattering, and Brillouin scattering**.
     These phenomena result from **interactions between light and microscopic variations or particles in the material**.

 7. What causes Rayleigh scattering in optical materials?
 What causes UV         absorptions in optical materials?
 What causes IR absorption in optical materials?
 What are their respective wavelength dependencies?

-    Rayleigh scattering is caused by **small inhomogeneities in the material**. </br> UV absorption is often due to **electronic transitions** in the material.</br>
+    Rayleigh scattering is caused by **small inhomogeneities in the material**.
+    UV absorption is often due to **electronic transitions** in the material.
-    IR absorption is typically due to **vibrational modes** of the material's molecules. </br>
+    IR absorption is typically due to **vibrational modes** of the material's molecules.
     Their wavelength dependencies vary, with **Rayleigh scattering inversely proportional to the fourth power of the wavelength**, while UV and IR absorptions are more **material-specific**.

 8. Why silica optical fibre is dominant in fibre optics?
 What are the key features essential for their applications?